 If Call of Duty: Modern Warfare’s ultra-competitive multiplayer mode wasn’t enough to satisfy you, you’re in luck.
 With Warzone, the Call of Duty series has entered the battle royale arena and is one of the hottest multiplayer experiences in gaming right now.
 The main battle royale mode is typical — parachute onto the map, loot up with your squad, and battle it out with other teams, all with classic Call of Duty mechanics, weapons, and fighting tactics.
 What separates Warzone from other battle royale games right now is its Plunder mode.
 The goal of this mode is to gather $1 million with your squad by looting around the map and taking out other players.
 Get taken out and you respawn, but a percentage of your cash is taken.
 Remember to drop off some of your collected cash at deposit helicopter pads scattered on the map or with cash deposit balloons.
 The top three teams are shown on everyone’s map, so carrying too much dough puts a big target on your back.

-In terms of gameplay, Warzone doesn’t bring anything drastically new to the table — you’ve still got to focus on the battle royale basics like knowing your guns, closing doors behind you and listening for footsteps around every corner.
+In terms of gameplay, Warzone doesn’t bring anything drastically new to the table — you’ve still got to focus on the battle royale basics like finding the best weapons, choosing the best loadouts and attachments for you, and knowing the Warzone bunker locations.
 But fans of the Call of Duty series will be pumped to add an active battle royale mode to the series’ already serious multiplayer pool and Plunder definitely adds an interesting alternative game mode to the mix.